SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 Why use an SMSF death benefit binding nomination?

 If there is no binding death benefit nomination, then the only condition is that the trustee’s decision to pay the benefits is ‘fair and reasonable’.
 See Stock (as Executor of the Will of Mandie, Deceased) v N.M.
-Superannuation [ 2015] FCA 612.
+Superannuation [2015] FCA 612.

 Without a binding nomination, the Superannuation trustee has unfettered discretion.
 This is to pay the benefits as it deems appropriate.
 The trustee:

-• is only bound by the superannuation trust deed; and
+• is only bound by the superannuation trust deed and

 • is not bound by any supplementary direction – your wishes and Will are not relevant.

-The SMSF Trustee can and often does, greedily transfer the superannuation just to themselves.
+The SMSF Trustee can, and often does, greedily transfer the superannuation just to themselves.
 This is unless you make an SMSF non-lapsing binding nomination.

 Can a Will control your superannuation death benefits?
 The courts continually say no.

-Consider the old Superannuation Complaints Tribunal’s 2012 decision D11-12/066.
-The dead wife ‘forgot’ to sign a binding death benefit nomination.
+In this case, the dead wife ‘forgot’ to sign a binding death benefit nomination.
 In fact, she signed no nomination at all.

 The Specific Gift in the Will gives her Superannuation to only her husband.

-Correctly the trustee of the superannuation fund:
+Correctly, the trustee of the superannuation fund:

 • ignores the Will